Best cheap printers to buy and run

 To give you an idea of how much a printer will cost you to run, we give one, two and three-year running cost estimates for all tested printers in the Tech Specs.
 Or, to find the best value printer ink, head over to our expert guide to the .

 Wasteful printers to avoid

-Below, we've picked out three printers that aren't the bargains they may first appear.
+Below, we've picked out three printers to steer clear of.